telerik/xamarin-forms-docs/controls/wordsprocessing/overview.md

 * [**Plain text**](https://docs.telerik.com/devtools/document-processing/libraries/radwordsprocessing/formats-and-conversion/plain-text/txt-txtformatprovider)

 You can import and export documents of these formats as well as convert the format of the document.

+## Required references

+You have two options to add the required Telerik references to your Xamarin.Forms app in order to use **RadWordsProcessing**:

+* Add the Telerik UI for Xamarin Nuget packages following the instructions in [Telerik NuGet package server]({%slug telerik-nuget-server%}) topic.

+* Add the references to Telerik assemblies manually, check the list below with the required assemblies for RadSpreadStreamProcessing:

+	- **Telerik.Documents.Core.dll**
+	- **Telerik.Documents.Flow.dll**
+	- **Telerik.Zip.dll**

+	If you need to export documents to PDF format, you will need to refer the following assemblies:

+	- **Telerik.Documents.Flow.FormatProviders.Pdf.dll**
+	- **Telerik.Windows.Documents.Fixed.dll**

+	>important Please keep in mind these assemblies are located in the Portable folder, still, you need to add a reference to them in the Xamarin.Forms project as well as in each of the platform projects (Android | iOS | UWP).